mattermost/mattermost-plugin-github/README.md

     ```
     make patch
     ```
-   This will release a patch change.
+   This will create a patch release.

 2. **For Minor Release:** Run the following command:
     ```